okta/odyssey/packages/docs/components/button.md

 <Description>

-Icons can be added to any of our button variants to increase clarity or add flair.
+Icons can be added to any of our Button variants to increase clarity or add flair.
 Icons will be laid out automatically based on language direction.

 </Description>